 We have a dedicated accessibility team available to discuss your needs or help you to find out more about the services we offer to our disabled customers.
 Some of these services will require you to be registered with us to use them.
-It’s easy to register: just contact us using one of the methods on the right-hand side of this page.
+To register contact us.

-If you have a visual impairment, we can provide you with bills and other important documents in Braille and larger fonts.
+If you have a visual impairment, we can provide you with bills and other important documents in Braille, Audio and larger fonts.
 You can also make the font size larger across the website.

 The NGT Service enables you to communicate with other phone users using real-time text, either directly or over a text-relay service.
 If you can’t speak or hear on the phone, or you prefer not to, NGT lets you have real-time text conversations linked to your phone calls, letting you stay connected whether you’re at home or out and about if you have downloaded the NGT app, onto your smartphone or tablet.